Herniated Disc FAQs

 What causes a herniated disc?

 In most cases, herniated discs occur due to wear and tear on the spine.
 It is considered a natural part of aging.
 As you age, your intervertebral discs become less elastic and lose water content, making them more susceptible to herniation.
 Herniation takes several weeks or months to occur.
-It is also possible for disc herniation to occur from incorrect lifting or twisting, which irritates weakened discs.
+It is also possible for a disc herniation to occur from incorrect lifting or twisting, which irritates weakened discs.

 Is Surgery Required?

 A lot of people respond well to non-surgical treatments for herniated discs.
 In some cases, the pain from the herniated discs heals on its own after four to six weeks.
 Surgery is typically recommended if non-surgical treatments don’t work.
-A surgeon can recommend the best type of surgery, such as an anterior cervical discectomy and fusion, laminectomy or corpectomy.
+A surgeon can recommend the best type of surgery, such as an anterior cervical discectomy and fusion, laminectomy, or corpectomy.